TUNDRA

 • BUY NOW

 Tundra is a musical window into the experience of living with depression.
-When Christian approached me about writing this piece, I knew right away that it would be one of the most difficult yet fulfilling projects I’d take on.
-I have been using music as a creative and emotional outlet for most of my life, but the idea of using music to represent such a personal and sensitive experience was scary, even to me.
-The composition process was emotionally demanding on an uncharted level, but the result is a piece I am immensely proud of.
-My hope is that performances of the work will help to promote dialogue around mental health.
+It was commissioned and premiered in early 2020 by Christian Michael Folk on a euphonium recital featuring music about mental health.
+When Christian approached me about writing this piece, I knew it would be an emotionally-demanding project.
+I have been using music as a creative and emotional outlet for most of my life, but the idea of expressing such a personal and sensitive experience was scary, even to me.
+I'm very proud of this work and my hope is that performances of this piece will encourage more dialogue around mental health.

-This piece is a continuous series of musical tension and release between the person with depression and the person in the supportive role.
+This piece is a continuous series of musical tension and release.
 My goal was to depict not only the darkest moments, but also the relentless effort to rise above and the brief but glorious moments of triumph.
-Despite all the challenges that come with this journey, all four of us have committed to accepting, and even embracing, life in the tundra.
+Despite all the challenges that come with this journey, there is beauty and light in accepting, and even embracing, life in the tundra.